HarshNVyas/ML-Projects/SDN-traffic-classification/README.md

 ## Methodologies

-The classification is performed using the following algorithms:
+The classification is performed using the following Machine Learning algorithms:

 - Logistic Regression
 - Support Vector Machine